 Yes.
 For non-EU nationals, it is worth noting that NES is an A-rated Tier 2 sponsor, and will apply for the Certificate of Sponsorship for successful applicants.

-All of our doctors working on fixed term contracts are paid on a monthly basis into a UK bank account based upon submission of timesheets.
+All of our doctors working on fixed term contracts are paid on a monthly basis into a UK bank account.
 Payslips are made available in advance of the salary reaching the account.

 It is the doctors own responsibility to open a UK bank account, therefore a certain amount of research will need to be done online to establish which bank is best for you and the application requirements for each as these often differ.
 You will need to apply in person and this can usually be done during the period between your course week and your first shift.
 Most banks will request a confirmation of employment and NES will assist you with this.

 Your tax will depend upon how many hours you work and your rate of pay.
 Visit www.hmrc.gov.uk for the latest information.

 The majority of our hospitals offer free on-duty accommodation.
 With most of our rotations following a week on, week off pattern, this means that you will only need to find accommodation for alternate weeks.
 We have a limited number of rooms available at our house in Aylesbury, and these can be booked through the Company.

 The dress code will vary from hospital to hospital however to be on the safe side we suggest that you wear smart clothes.
 This means smart trousers or skirt and a smart shirt or blouse.
 No trainers, flip flops or jeans.
 Please ensure that you bring enough clean clothes with you in case the hospital does not provide laundry facilities.
 If you are taking a cover week or going on to standby please ensure that you take extra clothes with you so that you do not run out.
 In line with the infection control policy in the UK you should always wear short sleeve shirts and avoid ties.